 Art Forgery- How to Spot Fake Signatures

 ** No matter how good a signature looks, the art itself must match the style of the artist whose name is on it.
 Hopefully you've studied enough works of art by the artist firsthand to know what that style looks like.
-Stylistic elements that you should be familiar with include brush strokes, subject matters, what the back of the art looks like as well as the front, typical sizes, and so on.
+Stylistic elements that you should be familiar with include brush strokes, subject matters, the types of materials the artist typically uses to make their art, what the backs and sides of the art usually look like, typical sizes, shapes, mediums, colors, and so on.

-** Know where the artist typically signs their art and compare the location of your signature to them.
-Most artists sign in particular locations on their art.
-Any discrepancy in location is a matter of concern.
-A major red flag would be if an artist normally signs on the front of their art, but the piece you are looking at is only signed on the back-- not an uncommon ploy in the forgery business.
+** Know where the artist usually signs their art and compare the location of your signature to known examples.
+Most artists tend to sign in particular locations.
+Any discrepancy in location could be a cause for concern.
+For example, a major red flag would be if an artist normally signs on the front of their art, but the piece you are thinking about bidding on is only signed on the back-- not an uncommon ploy in the forgery business.

 ** Note how the name is signed.
 Artists typically sign consistently from artwork to artwork.
-For example, some use their full names, some use their full last names and first initial, some use initials, some sign in the same color, and so on.
+For example, some use their full names, some use their full last names and first initials, some use initials only, some always sign in the same color, and so on.
 Any differences between a signature you are looking at and how that artist typically signs should be considered potentially problematic.

-** Some artists do more than just sign their signatures.
-For instance, they may date their art, underline or otherwise embellish their signatures with various flourishes, include the location or title of the composition on the art, annotate the backs of the art, and so on.
-Again, any departures from how a signature and accompanying information or details normally appear should be regarded with caution.
+** Some artists do more than just sign their names.
+For instance, they may date their art, underline or otherwise embellish their signatures with various flourishes, include the location or title of the composition on the art, write the backs of the art, and so on.
+Again, any departures from how a signature and accompanying information or details normally appear on a work of art should be regarded with caution.

-** Unless an artist is known for signing in mediums other than that of the art, beware when the medium of the signature does not match the medium of the art.
-In other words, if a painting is signed in ink instead of paint, or a watercolor is signed in pencil instead of watercolor, this could be a problem.
+** Unless an artist is known for signing in mediums other than that of the art itself, beware when the medium of the signature does not match the medium of the art.
+For example, if a painting is signed in ink instead of paint, a signature is scratched into dried paint, or a watercolor is signed in pencil instead of watercolor, these discrepancies could indicate problems.

 ** Note the overall appearance of the signature.
 A signature should look relaxed, fluid, spontaneous and unforced.
 Beware of signatures that look rough, tentative, sloppy, overworked, awkward, uneven or shaky.

 ** Pencil or ink signatures on works on paper, especially limited edition prints, are the easiest to fake.
-Unless a seller presents adequate verifiable proof, evidence or documentation that a work of art is authentic, or you are familiar with a particular image and how the artist typically signed it, be careful.
+Unless a seller presents adequate verifiable proof, evidence or documentation that a work of art is authentic, or you are extremely familiar with the particular image and how the artist typically signed, be careful.

-In the end, if you have any doubts whatsoever, no matter how attractive a work of art (or its price) seems, best procedure is to let it go.
-Keep in mind that unless you really know what you're doing, online auctions continue to be very risky places to buy art.
+In the end, if you have any doubts whatsoever, no matter how attractive a work of art (or its price) may be, best procedure is to let it go.
+Keep in mind that unless you really know what you're doing, certain online auctions and other less established, off the beaten track, or non-art venues continue to be among the more hazardous places to buy art.